kmahyyg/tg-bot-dailylife/README.md

 However, It stopped working from when I don't know.

 I'm trying to practice my programming ability and write this bot to enjoy myself.

+All my open-source project are licensed under AGPL V3, it never has been change d.

 # Thanks